10maurycy10/world-sim/README.md

 # world-sim

-a program to simulate a world for fun (not relisticly)
+a program to simulate a world for fun (not realistically)

-## MASSIVELY WORK IN PROGRESS
+# MASSIVELY WORK IN PROGRESS

+# RE-WRIGHT IN PROGRESS

 ## defines